neokeld/archetype-to-python/README.md

 ## Project organisation

 * Dockerfile: You can build and run this project with docker
-* src/archetype-parser.py: The entrypoint
+* src/archetype-parser.py: The entrypoint of the generator
+* test/main.py: The entrypoint of the tests of the generated code

 ## Run it

-To interpret some code using docker:
+To generate some Python code using docker:

 ```
 docker build -t archetype-parser . && docker run archetype-parser